i92run/APT/README.md

 ### Topic's top-k words

-We can extract topic information, specifically the top words and their corresponding probabilities for each topic.
+We can extract topic information, specifically the top words for each topic.

 ```python
 model.vocab = {data['vocab_dict']}